 Whether your theme for this year is dinosaurs, the Wild West, or Mars... we all have one thing in common:

 Those pool noodles, colorful stage props, teaching curriculum, little Debbies, and craft supplies all cost money.
-Unless you have a couple money trees hanging out in your back yard, we’re running on some tight budgets here fam!
+Unless you have a couple money trees growing behind your church, we’re running on some tight budgets!
 To help you avoid breaking the bank, we’ve pulled together some of our children’s ministry knowledge to help you put on an amazing VBS on a small budget.

 By partnering with another church, you can reuse their props and materials.
 Since VBS is only a few days, these props and materials go a long way and can ultimately be passed along to another church after you too!

 A few years back, we got in touch with the manager from a local Panera.
 As it turns out, they give away their baked goods on almost a daily basis.
 We ended up having multiple loaves of bread and dozens of bagels given away to us for free.
 Restaurants that are bakeries may just be one of the best places to check because of the limited shelf life.

 Themes are great, but they’re not absolutely necessary.
 If you have the creativity and the talent already in your wheelhouse, you can save the money you would spend on curriculum and props.
 This is especially true for churches doing an evening VBS with a limited amount of time each day.

 If you don’t already have a good relationship with the businesses near your church/ministry, do it ASAP.
 Make sure local businesses know about your ministry and what you’re about.
 Show the value of your VBS to the community and let the business know that you are still accepting sponsorship opportunities too.
 Even if they don’t want to sponsor it, they may let you leave some flyers out.
 It’s a win-win!